ryanpickering/honours-research-project/updates/post4.1-nov-20.md

 2. Gameworld: Especially after looking at ideas of a videgame and the gameworld in particular being a fonds or an archive in itself, looking specifically at ideas about the game space and gameworld are going to be important.
 Relating both to this and ideas of emergent cultures are two works Dr. Graham had suggested to me early on in September, that I also (yikes) haven't taken a substantial look at.
 They are Edward Castronova's Synthetic Worlds and McKenzie Wark's Gamer Theory.
 I have the former, but haven't looked far into it: I'll hopefully finish reading it over my break and also find out if Gamer Theory is a good source to look at for this project.

 3. Archaeogaming: Archaeogaming is the name for, to overgeneralize, doing archaeology in videogame worlds.
 Archaegamers (I think that's the appropriate term) look at video game worlds, both for single- and multi-player games, and look at what we can learn about cultures within the gameworld.
 (You could represent this as the synthesis of the previous two terms perhaps?)
-I know Andrew Reinhard is someone doing really innovative work in this field, and I'm looking forward to
+I know Andrew Reinhard is someone doing really innovative work in this field, and I'm looking forward to sending him an email or something for some suggestions of sources and maybe some input, if he's not crazy busy.

-4. Community:
+4. Community: This is an obvious one, and one I am in the process of looking at.
+This is essential for processes of narrativization which are done in community conexts, and my next blog post should be heavily reliant on ideas

 5. Game experience as inclusive of lore: